Deanna Rose Children’s Farmstead transports visitors back to the days of frontier farm living and westward expansion.

 The little ones can race around our track on a child-size tractor.

-This farm-themed playground includes a fort, a fountain, a miniature log cabin, a sandbox with sand shovels, ride-on plastic animals, slides, a climbing tractor and a seating area with sun and shade shelters.
+This farm-themed playground includes a fort, a miniature log cabin, a sandbox with sand shovels, ride-on plastic animals, slides, a climbing tractor and a seating area with sun and shade shelters.

 Stop on your way into the Farmstead or en route back to the car.
 This playground, next to the public picnic area, is open to the public for free.